-This topic describes how to use OceanBase Connector/J and OceanBase Cloud to build an application for basic database operations, such as table creation, data insertion, and data query.
+This topic describes how to use OceanBase Connector/J to build an application that connects to OceanBase Cloud and performs basic operations such as creating tables, inserting data, and querying data.

 Download the java-oceanbase-jdbc sample project Prerequisites

-You have registered an OceanBase Cloud account, and created a cluster instance and an Oracle-compatible tenant in OceanBase Cloud.
-For more information, see Create a cluster instance and Create a tenant.
+You have registered an account with OceanBase Cloud, created an instance and an Oracle-compatible tenant.
+For more information, see Create an instance and Create a tenant.

 You have installed Eclipse.